Culture of Montenegro: Popular music in Montenegro

 Probably the best known rock band from Montenegro is Perper from Cetinje.
 Other notable rock bands include DST (from Nikšić) and Highway, Autogeni Trening, Gospoda Glembajevi and Mikrokozma (from the capital, Podgorica).
 Rock musicians from Montenegro who were popular throughout the former Yugoslavia include Marinko Pavićević, Miladin Šobić and Rambo Amadeus.
 While the notable pop singers from Montenegro are Sergej Ćetković, Vanja Radovanović, Slavko Kalezić, Bojan Marović, Knez, Vlado Georgiev, Nina Petković, Andrea Demirović, Stefan Filipović, Nina Žižić, also pop music groups No Name and D mol.
 There are currently several active rock and pop Festivals in Montenegro, the most notables are Sea Dance Festival, Cetinje Beer Fest, "City Groove" in Podgorica, "Lake" and "Bedem" Fests in Nikšić, and many other summer music festivals.
+Montenegro also hosts a national music award, the Montefon Awards, organized by the Association of Variety Artists and Performers of Montenegro, which were originally awarded from 2001 to 2007 and revived in 2024.
+Since 2007, Montenegro has participated in the Eurovision Song Contest as an independent state.

 Performing arts

 Film

 Considering its population of about 600,000 people, Montenegro has produced a number of outstanding film directors and actors including Dušan Vukotić, the first Yugoslav Oscar winner (for the short animated film category in 1961), Veljko Bulajić, and Živko Nikolić.